vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 downtown Berkeley BART to check my Clipper card and top up its balance by $20.
 After I was done, I headed to Trader Joe's for my usual food purchases, that I recorded [here](../../sql/food_purchases_2026.sql).

+## 2026-06-12

+On Friday 2026-06-12, I made a trip to the Amazon Hub Locker as ASUC Berkeley to pick up a few packages.